 At the beginning of the Fall 2021 semester, Squires was appointed vice provost of Engineering, Computing and Technology for Arizona State University.
 He also serves as dean of the Fulton Schools, an appointment that began in February 2016 after serving as vice dean and interim dean during the 2015-2016 academic year.
-Previously, he served as director of the School for Engineering of Matter, Transport and Energy (SEMTE), one of the seven Ira A. Fulton Schools of Engineering.
+Previously, he served as director of the School for Engineering of Matter, Transport and Energy, one of the seven schools in the Ira A. Fulton Schools of Engineering.
 As SEMTE director, he oversaw degree and research programs in aerospace engineering, chemical engineering, materials science and engineering, mechanical engineering and the professional science master’s program in solar energy engineering and commercialization.

 Squires leads the advancement of the Fulton Schools, focused on global leadership in engineering education and research and innovation at scale.
 Central to the student experience is the “Fulton Difference” – opportunities beyond the classroom that include signature undergraduate and graduate research, peer mentoring, entrepreneurship, student organizations, internships, and community service.
 The Fulton Schools research enterprise is characterized by discoveries of fundamental value and advancement of technologies for immediate impact, as evidenced by the fact that FSE is among the top 10 schools in the country for licenses and options, startups and invention disclosures per $10 million in research expenditures.

 Squires is a professor of mechanical and aerospace engineering.
 Prior to joining ASU in 1997, Squires was on the faculty of the mechanical engineering department at the University of Vermont.
 Previously he was a postdoctoral research associate at the Center for Turbulence Research at Stanford University.
 Squires’ expertise encompasses computational fluid dynamics, turbulence modeling of both single-phase and multi-phase flows, and high-performance computing.
 Specific interests include the use of direct numerical simulation and large eddy simulation applied to particle-laden turbulent flows and the development of hybrid Reynolds-averaged and large eddy simulation techniques for high Reynolds number wall-bounded flows.
-Squires applies his expertise to exploration of ways to improve the aerodynamics of aircraft, ground vehicles and sports equipment.
+Squires applies his expertise to exploring ways to improve the aerodynamics of aircraft, ground vehicles and sports equipment.

 Learn more about our amazing engineering students.